shakfu/py-js/source/py/notes/cython.md

 From the cython docs:

-There are two kinds of function definition in Cython:
+There are two kinds of function definitions in Cython:

 1. Python functions are defined using the def statement, as in Python.
    They take Python objects as parameters and return Python objects.